chris-burrow-apps/chris-burrow-apps.github.io/cv/previous-experience.md

 permalink: /cv/previous-experience
 ---
 ## Money Supermarket, Manchester

 ### May 2017 - December 2022

+I started at Money Supermarket when they had a team of 15 people on mobile and then rapidly expanded to 150+.
+Things that happened over the time I was there:
+* Being involved with recruitment strategy and training, starting with the mobile team, which then quickly became the whole tech team along with training people into our team.
+* Handing over their legacy app 'More Money app' from contractors to a permanent team  and then refactoring it to be easier to maintain.
+* When moving to bigger offices, working with the tech team on creating Pi Dashboards to show the team progress on PRs etc.
+* Upon Kotlin getting more mainstream with Android Development, working with the team to create a training plan to get everyone with the same knowledge.
+* Handing over 'Credit Monitor' from contractors which we then quickly decided to migrate existing features into.
+Worked with the team on a migration strategy for the features which lasted a year.
+* Creating a whole new CI Pipeline using Bitrise and working with Bitrise on how to improve their existing flows.
+* Integrating Firebase including: Cloud Device testing, push notifications, analytics, A/B Testing frameworks...

 ### Apps

 #### Money Supermarket - Rewritten